-Children of incarcerated parents(s) Youth discloses that one or Self attestation, school records , , , , , , , , , , , , , , , , , , , , both parents/guardians are incarcerated request, public court records Youth at risk of court involvement Youth discloses current/prior involvement in criminal activity, Self attestation, school records request youth is subject to a lifestyle in which they might determine criminal activity is a necessary means of survival, youth has been referred by an adult witness/role model to be at risk of court involvement Migrant Youth Youth who was not born in any of the 50 States, District of Columbia, Puerto Rico or born Youth Birth Certificate, authorization to work, school records Youth with family literacy problems One or both parents with one Self attestation, school records Youth dealing with domestic or more basic skills deficient Youth discloses one or more request, Self attestation, scholl records violence instances of domestic violence within the home request, public court records (if applicable, not required) Youth dealing with substance abuse Youth discloses current or prior use of illegal substances Self attestation, school records, treatment services Youth lacking occupational goals, Prior work experience has been documentation Self attestation skills, and/or work history spasmodic (6 months or less in any job) or with virtually no or little skills training that would lead to self-sufficiency or long term employment, or lacks work experience to succeed in their chosen field or interest of study Youth with chronic health issues Health condition or disease that is persistent or lasting in excess of 3 months, thus affecting youth's ability to participate in education or training Medical records Youth with U.S. work authorization Youth who has been authorized to work in the United States US Work Authorization Card and Social Security Card Youth homeless in last 90 days, or significant chance of homelessness in next 90 days Homeless in the last 90 days or likely to be homeless in the next 90 days as defined by the Mckinney-Vento Act Self attestation, school records request significant chance of homelessness in next 90 days likely to be homeless in the next 90 days as defined by the Mckinney-Vento Act request Youth homeless in last 90 days, or slepsificant chance of homelessness Homeless in the last 90 days or Self attestation, school records Youth with U.S. work authorization youth's ability to participate in education or training Youth who has been authorized US Work Authorization Card and
+Children of incarcerated parents(s) Youth discloses that one or Self attestation, school records both parents/guardians are request, public court records incarcerated Youth at risk of court involvement Youth discloses current/prior Self attestation, school records involvement in criminal activity, request youth is subject to a lifestyle in which they might determine criminal activity is a necessary means of survival, youth has been referred by an adult witness/role model to be at risk of court involvement Migrant Youth Youth who was not born in any Youth Birth Certificate, of the 50 States, District of authorization to work, school Columbia, Puerto Rico or born to United States citizens abroad records outh with family literacy problems One or both parents with one Self attestation, school records routh with failing literacy problems or more basic skills deficient request, outh dealing with domestic Youth discloses one or more Self attestation, scholl records violence instances of domestic violence request, public court records (if within the home applicable, not required) outh dealing with substance abuse Youth discloses current or prior Self attestation, school records, 3 use of illegal substances treatment services documentation outh lacking occupational goals, Prior work experience has been Self attestation skills, and/or work history spasmodic (6 months or less in any job) or with virtually no or little skills training that would lead to self-sufficiency or long term employment, or lacks work experience to succeed in their chosen field or interest of study outh with chronic health issues Health condition or disease that Medical records routh with throme health issues is persistent or lasting in excess I Wedical records of 3 months, thus affecting youth's ability to participate in education or training outh with U.S. work authorization Youth who has been authorized US Work Authorization Card an to work in the United States Social Security Card outh homeless in last 90 days, or Homeless in the last 90 days or Self attestation, school records significant chance of homelessness likely to be homeless in the next request n next 90 days 90 days as defined by the Mckinney-Vento Act The second second second Mckinney-Vento Act n next 90 days 90 days as defined by the significant chance of homelessness likely to be homeless in the next request outh homeless in last 90 days, or Homeless in the last 90 days or Self attestation, school records Youth with U.S. work authorization Youth who has been authorized to work in the United States US Work Authorization Card and Social Security Card